 The intimidating nature of the task might tempt eCommerce marketers to concentrate all their energy on a single channel.
 But this is simply going to narrow the scope of your audience; the more customers you engage, the more you convert.

-Multichannel marketing allows customers to engage with you faster.
+Multichannel marketing allows customers to engage with you and move through the ecommerce conversion funnel faster.
 They like meeting you at different channels with more relevant content allowing them to move to the next level in their buying decision path.

 Invest in analytics and an operational platform geared to customer engagement.
 This will enable you to act upon a single view of the customer across all your channels and help support a continuous dialogue across the customer decision journey to: